studio-thgie/ma-design.thgie.ch/docs/research/glossary/Ontological design.md

----
-title: 'Ontological design'
-description: '"we design our world, while our world acts back on us and designs us."
-(Willis 2006:69)'
----

 # Ontological design
 Derived from the philosophy of Heidegger, ontological design essentials says, that what we design, designs us back.